-Our mother moved us to the Southwest in 1987, while I was still gestating in her tummy.
+Our mother moved us to the Southwest from Juneau, Alaska in 1987, while I was still gestating in her tummy.
 She studied fashion design at IAIA that following year, and always felt it was then and there that everything happened for her.
 The Southwest became her artist retreat, where she made her work.
 When she’d return to the Northwest Coast, it was always “go-go-go”; a calendar full of workshops, parties, events.
 In the Southwest, she learned to relax; tea in the morning sun, walking, camping, swimming, shopping.

 While my older siblings and parents knew the quench of community swollen with definite sustenance — for me — it was the innocence of giant mountains blushing at their sunset, and the poetic immensity of the starry night that nourished me into this being.